+In our second set of results, we provide sufficient conditions for the existence of competitive equilibria and establish a duality between revenue-maximizing and utility-maximizing sellers.
+We show that if the seller's partition preferences only involve (weakly) negative packaging costs, i.e.,~she prefers coarser partitions of her supply, and buyers have (weakly) superadditive values, i.e.~items are weak complements, a package-linear Walrasian equilibrium exists.
+This generalizes a result of \citet{Sun2014}, who establish equilibrium existence when buyers and the seller have superadditive values.
+We also prove a duality relation between the objectives of a (value-based) revenue-maximizing and a (cost-based) utility-maximizing seller.
+Moreover, we establish the notion of \emph{set-cover submodularity} (\cref{def:set-cover-submodularity}), a weaker requirement than submodularity and show that the objective of a revenue-maximizing seller with superadditive values is equivalent to that of a utility-maximizing seller with set-cover submodular costs \emph{without} partition preferences.

 Our framework of partition preferences implies new market design applications.
-The cost function graph we introduce facilitates modeling a wide range of cost interdependencies between related packages.\footnote{For example, the bundling of $ABC$ may be more expensive if several copies of $AB$ are sold as well, but it may be independent of bundles of type $AC$.} Furthermore, the incremental costs can encourage or discourage bundle allocation, but always provide flexibility to bundle in the opposite way, i.e.,~to sell items separately or together, if demand requires it.
+The cost function graph we introduce facilitates modeling a wide range of cost interdependencies between related packages.
+For example, the bundle $ABC$ may be more expensive if several copies of $AB$ are sold as well, but it may be independent of the bundles of type $AC$.
+Furthermore, our incremental costs can encourage or discourage bundle allocation, but always provide flexibility to bundle in the opposite way, i.e.,~to sell items separately or together, if demand requires it.
 To illustrate this, consider the seller in a spectrum auction with concerns about an asymmetric distribution of licenses between buyers \citep{Ofcom-2017,GSMA-2021}.
-Such preferences would commonly be expressed through (hard) spectrum caps, i.e.,~each bidder can win at most a fixed number of licenses for each variety (frequency band) \citep{Cramton-2013,Kasberger-2023}.
-While caps are typically set to mitigate market power in the downstream market, ``their drawback is that they may prohibit efficient aggregation of spectrum'' \citep{Cramton-2011}.
+Such preferences would commonly be expressed through (hard) spectrum caps, i.e.,~each bidder can win at most a fixed number of licenses for each frequency band \citep{Cramton-2013,Kasberger-2023}.
+Although caps are typically set to mitigate market power in the downstream market, ``their drawback is that they may prohibit efficient aggregation of spectrum'' \citep{Cramton-2011}.
 The auctioneer can implement softer caps with our incremental cost structure, by penalizing bundle allocations with higher packaging costs.
-A buyer could then still obtain a bundled set of licenses, but the soft caps would require their bundle value to be high enough to outweigh the seller's preference for an equitable allocation.
-More generally, the auctioneer can steer market outcomes towards their preferred allocation using our cost structure, where hard caps are a special case corresponding to prohibitively high costs for unequal allocations.
+A buyer could then still obtain a bundled set of licenses, but the soft caps would require their bundle value to be high enough to outweigh the seller's preference for less market concentration.
+More generally, an auctioneer or regulator can steer market outcomes towards their preferred allocation using our cost structure, where hard caps are a special case corresponding to prohibitively high costs for certain bundles.